belzecue/Terrain3D_wiki/Terrain3DStorage.md

 RGB is used for color, which is `multiplied` by albedo in the shader.
 Multiply is a blend mode that only darkens.

-A is used for roughness.
-Reduce roughness to make the texture more glossy for painting wetness.
+A is used for a roughness modifier.
+A value of 0.5 means no change to the existing texture roughness.
+Higher than this value increases roughness, lower decreases it.

 ### Region Offsets